Mikesch-mp/icingaweb2-module-grafana/README.md

 Setting            | Description
 -------------------|-------------------
-host               | **Required.** Grafana server host name (and port). username           | **Optional.** HTTP Basic Auth user name to access Grafana. password           | **Optional.** HTTP Basic Auth password to access Grafana.
+host               | **Required.** Grafana server host name (and port). hostlink           | **Optional.** Grafana server host name (and port) to be used in the graph link, the parameter host will be used if hostlink is not specified. username           | **Optional.** HTTP Basic Auth user name to access Grafana. password           | **Optional.** HTTP Basic Auth password to access Grafana.
 Requires the username setting. protocol           | **Optional.** Protocol used to access the Grafana server.
 Defaults to `http`.